rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-saving-time.md

 focus on the things that are most important to them, where they can contribute the most possible unique value to the world.

-Everyone everywhere is suffering through some kind of drudge work.
-There are so many tasks that can be automated or made to be more efficient.
-We&rsquo;re in front of a large wave of new products and services that will automate so many drudge tasks.
+Right now we&rsquo;re standing in front of a giant wave of new products and services that will automate so many drudge tasks.
+It&rsquo;s going to enable so many new civic and social participants.

 Awesome!